AndreProenza/Medical-Test-Records/README.md

 - Allow user A to change the privileges of user B, if user A is a system administrator;
 - Ensure successful authentication of users;
 - Mitigate brute force attacks on the authentication system (e.g. blocking IP’s);
 - Minimize the impact of failures within the system (solution: do an "I'm alive with timeout" to the backup server);
 - Minimize the impact of attacks inside the system.
-2
-As a user, I cannot repudiate my actions
+- Users cannot repudiate their actions

 ### Trust assumptions